Code-dot-mil/code.mil/README.md

 So, we’re trying something a little different.

-We heard your feedback and updated our [open source strategy](/Proposal/INENT.md). **Our first open source project** is now released in Code.mil with more to follow over the coming weeks.
+We heard your feedback and updated our [open source strategy](/Proposal/INENT.md). **Our first open source projects** are now released on the Code.mil platform with more to follow over the coming weeks.

 ##Build something with us.
 The DoD is charged with protecting our citizens and national security.
 We have an incredibly diverse portfolio spanning from communications, logistics, education, healthcare, and even the next generation of GPS (yes, *the* GPS!) that supports billions of people across the globe.